elwiderman/shadystuffs/wp-content/themes/wp-framework/README.md

 4. The `app.scss` is for the theme frontend styles while `admin.scss` for the theme backend custom pages visible only in the wp-admin sections.
 5. Similarly the `index.js` is for the theme frontend javascript while `admin.js` for the theme backend custom pages visible only in the wp-admin sections.
 6. The custom font files if any and images go inside the `wp-framework/static/assets/` into their respective directories.
-7. To create a production build run `npm run build` and replace the entire `jtlb-theme` directory in the remote server.
+7. To create a production build run `npm run build` and replace the entire `shady-theme` directory in the remote server.

 ## License

-Its a Aguadulce stuff with loads of love!
+Its a shadystuffs stuff with loads of love!